Khandoker Wasim Iqbal: East Bengal Club

 In 1987, when Wasim was made the national team captain for the second time, he attracted interest from overseas and eventually joined Kolkata-based Indian giants, East Bengal Club.
 During his stint in India, he participated in both the Calcutta League and Rovers Cup.
 He won the Calcutta League title, before returning to Dhaka.

 Dhaka Abahani

 In 1988, Wasim joined Abahani Krira Chakra.
 He spent two years at the club winning the First Division in 1989 and also India's Sait Nagjee Trophy, with Wasim assisting Sheikh Mohammad Aslam's winning goal in the final.
 Wasim also represented Mohammedan as a guest player during the J.C.
 Guha Memorial Trophy in India, losing the final to Mohun Bagan AC.
 In 1990, he scored the only goal as Abahani defeated India's Mohun Bagan in the Azmiri Begum Gold Cup final in Feni.

 Return to Brothers Union

 In 1991, Wasim returned to Brothers Union, following an offer from club official, Sadeque Hossain Khoka.
-Following his return, the club won their first solo title, defeating Mohammedan on penalties in the Federation Cup final.
-He also represented Brothers in the first round of the 1992–93 Asian Club Championship against Wohaib FC.
+Following his return, the club won their first solo title, defeating Mohammedan on penalties in the 1991 Federation Cup final.
+Wasim was loaned to Dhaka Abahnai for the 1991–92 Asian Cup Winners' Cup.
+He also represented Brothers in the third round of the 1992–93 Asian Club Championship against Wohaib FC.